Daisy-Di-2024/OOP3_Assignment1/readMe.txt

   - `z` = Heap Sort (custom)

 **Notes:**
-- Arguments are case-sensitive and should be lowercase.
+- Arguments are case insensitive
 - You can specify flags in any order.
 - Both `-f filename` and `-ffilename` styles are supported.